dmr121/code-quiz/README.md

+# Site Deployment

+This project is currently hosted by [Netlfiy](https://www.netlify.com) and can be viewed [by clicking this link](https://awesome-euclid-cbf3f7.netlify.app)

+You can also follow the **Usage Instructions** below to run the dev version on your device.

 # Usage Instructions

-1. Navigate to the folder [code-quiz](https://github.com/dmr121/code-quiz/tree/master/code-quiz)
+1. Navigate to the folder `code-quiz/` [code-quiz](https://github.com/dmr121/code-quiz/tree/master/code-quiz)
 1. Run `npm install`
 1. Run `npm run dev` to start the server.
 View the project at http://localhost:3000/